-During a Lockout administration or staff may be required to lock exterior doors or windows.
-Staff members assigned "Primary Responsibility" for a "Lockout Zone" would follow the designated protocol as well as during a drill.
+During a Secure (Lockout) administration or staff may be required to lock exterior doors or windows.
+Staff members assigned "Primary Responsibility" for a "Secure Zone" would follow the designated protocol as well as during a drill.
 These areas may include doorways, windows, loading docks, and fire escape ladder access points.

-The assigned staff is designated as having "Lockout Duty."
+The assigned staff is designated as having "Secure Duty."

-There should also be assigned a person with "Secondary Responsibility" for Lockout Duty in the event the person with Primary Responsibility is absent or unable to perform the protocol.
+There should also be assigned a person with "Secondary Responsibility" for Secure Duty in the event the person with Primary Responsibility is absent or unable to perform the protocol.

 It may also be reported to the school office by students, staff or teachers if a threat is directly observed outside of the building.

-Identification of perimeter access points that must be locked in the event of a Lockout defines the "Lockout Perimeter."
+Identification of perimeter access points that must be locked in the event of a Secure (Lockout) defines the "Secure Perimeter."

-Lockout drills should be performed at least twice a year.
+Secure (Lockout) drills should be performed at least once a year.
 At least one of these drills should be performed while outdoor activities are in progress.

-There may be physical attributes to the campus that mandate special handling of a Lockout.
+There may be physical attributes to the campus that mandate special handling of a Secure (Lockout).
 An example would be a campus where modular buildings are present.
-If the modular building cannot be secured, it may be best for students to Evacuate to the main building rather than going to Lockout in the modular building.
+If the modular building cannot be secured, it may be best for students to Evacuate to the main building rather than going to Secure (Lockout) in the modular building.
 Listen for specific additional directives.

-If during a Lockout an additional hazard manifests i. e.: fire, flood, hazmat, then additional directives will be given for the appropriate response.
+If during a Secure (Lockout) an additional hazard manifests i. e.: fire, flood, hazmat, then additional directives will be given for the appropriate response.

-The following are some examples of when a school or emergency dispatch might call for a Lockout.
+The following are some examples of when a school or emergency dispatch might call for a Secure (Lockout) condition.